luisrrv/Ecommerce-site/README.md

 If you want to run the server:

-1. Go to the directory server and run the following code:
+1. Go to the directory server and run the following:

 ```cd server```